dbybanez/100-days-of-code/r1-log.md

 ### R1D72
 Laravel crash.
 I'm kinda mixing a lot of stuff lately.
 I had this new project at work where the dev team decided to use Laravel + Vue.JS tech stack.
 I used PHP several years ago but after learning JS backend, I just kinda got off with it.

+### R1D73
+Familiarizing Laravel structure.
+Any good tutorials for Laravel 8?